Investiture of the prince of Wales: Edward, later Edward VIII

-Charles
+Charles, later Charles III

 Charles, son of Queen Elizabeth II, and later King Charles III, was made Prince of Wales and Earl of Chester by letters patent on 26 July 1958, but the official investiture was not held until 1 July 1969.
-The ceremony was at Caernarfon Castle.
+The ceremony was at Caernarvon Castle.
 Taught at University College of Wales, Aberystwyth by the lecturer and Welsh-nationalist politician Edward Millward, Prince Charles spent ten weeks leading up to his investiture learning about Welsh culture, history and language, and during the ceremony he gave his replies in both English and Welsh.
 He gave his address in Welsh.

 On the evening of 28 June 2009—to commemorate the 40th anniversary of the investiture—BBC Parliament broadcast a repeat of the original BBC TV colour outside broadcast from 1 July 1969, fronted by Cliff Michelmore and Richard Baker.
 This was preceded by an interview with Prince Charles recorded a few days before his investiture.
 The BBC repeated the broadcast on 1 July 2019, to mark the 50th anniversary.

 William

 William, son of King Charles III, was made Prince of Wales on 9 September 2022.
 There are no plans for a formal investiture, with an emphasis instead on "deepening the trust and respect of the people of Wales."
+Charles reportedly did not want to 'put William through' what he went through during his own investiture in 1969.

 Opposition to investitures

 The protests leading up to the investiture of Charles as Prince of Wales were described as the "anti-investiture movement".
-Multiple organisations and individuals in Wales were against the investiture including Dafydd Iwan, Edward Millward, Cofia 1282 ("remember 1282") and the Welsh Language Society.
-The investiture itself was controversial and led to widespread protests.
+A number of organisations and individuals in Wales were against the investiture including Dafydd Iwan, Edward Millward, Cofia 1282 ("remember 1282") and the Welsh Language Society.
+For a minority of people, the investiture itself was controversial and led to widespread protests.
 On the day of the investiture, a few nonviolent protesters were arrested.

 Since the investiture of Charles, further notable organisations and figures in Wales have called for an end to the title including Plaid Cymru (which has since changed its stance), Republic, Michael Sheen, Dafydd Elis-Thomas, Leanne Wood, and Bethan Sayed.

 On 9 September 2022 Prince William was announced as Prince of Wales by King Charles III.
 By 12 September, a petition calling to end the use of the title had received nearly 20,000 signatures.